micmejia/bible-dump/NKJV/Jeremiah/Jer 5.md

 As a cage is full of birds, So their houses _are_ full of deceit.
 Therefore they have become great and grown rich.

 ###### 28
-They have grown fat, they are sleek; Yes, they [^f]surpass the deeds of the wicked; They do not plead the cause, The cause of the fatherless; Yet they prosper, And the right of the needy they do not defend.
+They have grown fat, they are sleek; Yes, they surpass the deeds of the wicked; They do not plead the cause, The cause of the fatherless; Yet they prosper, And the right of the needy they do not defend.

 ###### 29
 Shall I not punish _them_ for these _things?_' says the Lord.
 'Shall I not avenge Myself on such a nation as this?'